ncdev2015/cppstarter/README.md

-# CPP Project Generator CLI
+# CPP Starter - CPP Project Generator CLI

 `cppstarter` is a simple command-line tool to quickly scaffold C++ projects with a ready-to-use Makefile, directory structure, test setup, and optional Git initialization.